davidmoten/odata-client/README.md

     .delete();
 ```
 ### Collections and paging
-*odata-client* handles the annoying paging stuff under the covers so you don't have to worry about.
+*odata-client* handles the annoying paging stuff under the covers so you don't have to worry about it.
 Let's look at some examples.

 We'll get the list of users: